OSE GDAŃSK 2026

 • The future of waste incineration and biogas plant projects Large scale nuclear power and its place in Poland’s energy mix.

 • Distributed generation and the implications of the new energy policy.
-Energy clusters.
+Energy clusters .

 • Development of e-mobility – electric vehicles, charging stations + energy storage technologies.
-Is Poland ready for large-scale
+Is Poland ready for large-scale EV service?

 • Photovoltaics – scale of development: large farms or only small home installations?